-Income from planning fees slowed during the financial year but still resulted in an over achievement of income of £15,000.
-Planning appeals expenditure was £64,000 less than budgeted due to fewer appeals than estimated during 2021/22.
-Income from land charges has also continued to perform below budget with income received being £41,000 below budget at the end of the financial year due to a combination of Covid-19 and the significant rise in free unofficial Personal Searches (through Personal Search Agents).
+The Council also saw a shortfall in both planning $(\pounds 0.190m)$ and Building Control $(\pounds 0.082m)$ income.
+Income from land charges has also continued to perform below budget with income received being $\pounds 0.078m$ below budget at the end of the financial year due to a combination of the impact of the cost of living crisis and the significant rise in free unofficial Personal Searches (through Personal Search Agents).

-£156,000 more income has been received in respect of garden waste annual subscriptions in comparison to the full year budget as a result of higher take up than anticipated.
-Licensing income also performed better than budgeted with income £54,000 higher than budgeted.
+£0.054m more income has been received in respect of garden waste annual subscriptions in comparison to the full year budget as a result of higher take up than anticipated.
+Licensing income also performed better than budgeted with income £0.065m higher than budgeted.

-Income from recycling has also exceeded budget, recycling credits from Gloucestershire County Council were £252,000 higher than estimated as a result of higher levels of recycling.
-Increased demand for bulky waste collection has also resulted in an £54,000 overachievement of income.
+Income from recycling has also exceeded budget, recycling credits from Gloucestershire County Council were £0.105m higher than estimated as a result of higher levels of recycling.
+Increased demand for bulky waste collection has also resulted in an £0.045m overachievement of income.